 - 1. As it is impossible for a 64-bit process to load a 32-bit DLL directly it is recommended that the entire software stack from the application to the Service Providers should be native 64-bit where possible.
 While this is the most ideal solution it is not mandatory but a recommendation, as feasibly some dependencies could run out of process to the application and/or the Service Providers.
 The XFS Manager that is used will always need to be 64-bit for a 64-bit application. - 2.
 All declarations, use and storage of pointers should be checked.
 In C code memory addresses are often stored as a ULONG value, because on 32-bit Windows an address, a pointer, and a ULONG are all 32 bits.
 On 64-bit Windows a ULONG is also 32 bits long, but all pointers are 64-bit values.
 Functions such as the C sizeof() method will also need to be checked as the value that they return for the size of a pointer will be 8 bytes rather than 4 bytes.
-C style casts will also need to be scrutinized as potentially they may cast a pointer to a 32 bit value. - 3.
+C style casts will also need to be scrutinized as potentially they may cast a pointer to a 32-bit value. - 3.
 In order to prepare for the possibility of future porting to 64-bit code, developers should consider using the latest Windows header files that contain the portable pointer precision type ULONG_PTR.
 This data type can be used in current 32-bit code to store pointer values instead of a ULONG.
 The ULONG_PTR data type is a portable value that is 32 bits when compiled with a 32-bit compiler and 64 bits when compiled with a 64-bit compiler, thus ensuring good compatibility when compiled in either environment. - 4.
-If running a 32 bit application on a 64 bit operating system then the operating system may manage the precise location of the XFS registry locations in 32 bit compatible areas of the registry.
+If running a 32-bit application on a 64 bit operating system then the operating system may manage the precise location of the XFS registry locations in 32-bit compatible areas of the registry.

-17 Appendix D - C-Header files
+18 Appendix E - C-Header files

-17.1 XFSAPI.H
+18.1 XFSAPI.H

 '''

+/

 xfsapi.h

 XFS - API functions, types, and definitions

-Version 3.40 (December 6 2019)
+Version 3.50 (November 18 2022)

 #ifndef inc_xfsapi__h

-#define inc_xfsapi__h
+#define inc xfsapi h

 #ifdef cplusplus

 extern "C" {

 #endif

 #include <windows.h>

 / be aware of alignment /

 #pragma pack(push,1)

 typedef unsigned short USHORT;

 typedef char CHAR;

 typedef short SHORT;

 typedef unsigned long ULONG;

 typedef unsigned char UCHAR;

 typedef SHORT LPSHORT;

 typedef LPVOID LPLPVOID;

 typedef ULONG LPULONG;

 typedef USHORT LPUSHORT;

 typedef HANDLE HPROVIDER;

 typedef ULONG REQUESTID;

 typedef REQUESTID LPREQUESTID;

 typedef HANDLE HAPP;

 typedef HAPP LPHAPP;

 typedef USHORT HSERVICE;

 typedef HSERVICE LPHSERVICE;

 typedef LONG HRESULT;

 typedef HRESULT LPHRESULT;

 typedef BOOL (WINAPI XFSBLOCKINGHOOK) (VOID);

 typedef XFSBLOCKINGHOOK LPXFSBLOCKINGHOOK;

 #define API SERVICE OFFSET

 (0)

 / API Info Commands /

-#define WFS_INF_API_TRANSACTION_STATE
+#define WFS_INF_API_TRANSACTION_STATE (API_SERVICE_OFFSET + 1)

+#define WFS_INF_API_SERVICE_INFO

+#define WFS_INF_API_SECURE_QUERY

+#define WFS_INF_API_SYNC_PICTURE

+(API_SERVICE_OFFSET + 2)

+(API_SERVICE_OFFSET + 3)

+(API SERVICE OFFSET + 4)

+/ API Execute Commands /

 (API_SERVICE_OFFSET + 1)

+#define WFS_CMD_API_SET_TRANSACTION_STATE

+#define WFS_CMD_API_GET_COMMAND_NONCE

+#define WFS_CMD_API_SECURE_COMMAND

-(API SERVICE OFFSET + 2)
+(API_SERVICE_OFFSET + 2)

-#define WFS INF API SERVICE INFO

-/ API Execute Commands /
+(API_SERVICE_OFFSET + 3)

-#define WFS CMD API SET TRANSACTION STATE
+#define WFS CMD API CLEAR COMMAND NONCE

-(API SERVICE OFFSET + 1)

-/ API Messages /

-#define WFS SRVE API STATUS CHANGED

-(API SERVICE OFFSET + 1)

-#define WFS EXEE API ERROR INFO

-(API SERVICE OFFSET + 2)
+(API SERVICE OFFSET + 4)

 '''